YuxinFu-NLP/MAAM-ChLGBT/README.md

 >
 > We look forward to seeing you in Budapest, Hungary!

-## 📢 A Quick Note & A First-Timer's Honesty (September 1, 2026)
+# 📢 **A Quick Note & Delivering on My Promise (September 7, 2026)**

-First of all, thank you all so much for checking out MAAM and ChLGBT!
+First of all, thank you all so much for checking out **MAAM** and **ChLGBT**!

+As promised, I am here to honor my word—even if it might feel like a quiet promise in a noisy world.
+Today, I am officially releasing the complete, authentic **ChLGBT** dataset.

+This dataset carries the weight of my entire undergraduate journey—countless late nights, unyielding persistence, and absolute passion.
+My original motivation for building **ChLGBT** was to amplify the voices of marginalized communities, fostering a truly equal world where people are never judged or discriminated against by labels.

+In that very same spirit, I hope the academic community will look past my educational background, look past the labels, and evaluate my work based purely on **my talent, my logic, and my contribution to the field.**

-As we officially step into September 1st, I realize there might have been some misunderstandings due to my initial, rather formal notice.
-To be completely honest, **this is my very first time having a paper accepted to such a large-scale international conference (EMNLP 2026), and I am still getting familiar with its post-acceptance workflow.**
+To be completely honest, this is my very first time having a paper accepted to a venue of this scale (EMNLP 2026), and I am navigating the entire post-acceptance workflow alone.
+I am also flying solo to Budapest—my first time taking a long-haul flight and leaving Asia!
+It’s a bit daunting, but I am excited for what lies ahead.

-Because I have no prior experience navigating a venue of this scale, and no senior lab mates to guide me through the administrative and risk controls, **I was extra anxious and wanted to make sure everything was 100% secure before releasing the raw dataset**—which is why I pushed the public release of **ChLGBT** to **early September 2026**.

-To make matters even more "adventurous": **I am flying solo to Budapest all by myself!** This will be my very first time traveling to Europe, my first time taking such a long-haul international flight, and honestly, **the first time I'm leaving Asia**.
-I am basically a complete novice when it comes to travel of this scale, and to be a little vulnerable—**I am quite nervous!**

 ---

-### 🤝 Let's Break the Ice & Connect!

-Since we've cleared the air, **please don't hesitate to reach out to me!**

-🔥 **Primary Goal / PhD Opportunities & Research Direction:**
+# 🤝 **Let's Connect & Build Together!**

+🔥 **Primary Goal: Seeking Ph.D.
+Opportunities**
-**I am actively looking for Ph.D. positions / opportunities starting soon!** My core research background is anchored in the **AI Bias & Safety** track, and I am currently looking forward to exploring and expanding into exciting new research directions.
-If you are a professor, a researcher, or a lab looking for a motivated student with a proven track record in this domain, **please reach out to me via email!** I would love to discuss potential Ph.D. openings and how I can contribute to your group.
+I am actively looking for **Ph.D. positions**!
+My core background is anchored in the **AI Bias, Safety, and Ethics** track, and I am eager to expand into next-generation research directions.
+If you are a professor, researcher, or lab leader looking for a fiercely independent student with a proven track record (and the ability to deliver top-tier work single-handedly), I would love to chat!

-**Other ways to connect (I'd love to hear from you!):**
-* Chat about the **MAAM methodology**, discuss the **Bias & Safety** landscape, or brainstorm new cross-domain tracks.
+**Other Ways to Connect:**
+* Discuss the **MAAM** methodology, dataset replications, or AI Safety landscapes.
-* Share any advice, **visa tips, or conference survival guides** for Budapest (I am all ears!).
+* Share any visa tips or conference survival guides for Budapest.
-* Connect as **conference buddies** if you are also attending EMNLP 2026!
+* Connect as conference buddies at EMNLP 2026!

-You can drop me an email anytime.
-Let’s connect, clear up any misunderstandings, and hopefully start a wonderful academic journey together!
+Feel free to drop me an email anytime.
+The data is now live—let's start this journey!

 > **Best regards,**
 > **Yuxin Fu**